Gardener’s Hands 101: Protection & Cleaning Tips

 - Vaseline

-If you find your hands are too greasy to wash off neatly, rub hands with a bit of cornmeal or oatmeal to help strip hands of grease.
+If a greasy residue is left behind, try rubbing with a bit of cornmeal or oatmeal to help strip grease.

-- Tip: A popular old-timers tip is to run your fingernails through a bar of soap to provide a barrier to dirt underneath the nails.
+- A popular old-timers remedy is to run fingernails through a bar of soap to provide a barrier underneath the nails.
 Another favorite is to dip fingertips into Vaseline so the Vaseline will provide the barrier.
 Do this before putting on gloves.

 Make an easy, all-natural scrub with two tablespoons of olive or vegetable oil and three tablespoons of sugar.
-Rub gently into skin for a couple minutes then rinse off.
+Rub in gently for a couple minutes then rinse off.

-- Stain removal paste: mix oatmeal and milk, rub into hands for a few minutes then wash off.
+- Paste: Combine oatmeal and milk, rub in for a few minutes then wash off.

-- Other exfoliators found in the pantry can be used, try baking soda, salt, sugar or cornmeal mixed with a bit of water, rub into hands to remove dirt.
+- Other exfoliators found in the pantry can be used, try baking soda, salt, sugar or cornmeal with a bit of water added.

-- Berry & fruit stains: Soak hands in household vinegar or cider vinegar.
-You can also try drizzling fresh lemon juice over stains.
+- Berry & Fruit Stains: Soak in household vinegar or cider vinegar.
+Also try drizzling fresh lemon juice over them.

 - Nail brush